charles-001/dolphie/README.md

 options:
-  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -u , --user           Username for MySQL
+  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -u , --user           Username
-  -p , --password       Password for MySQL
+  -p , --password       Password
-  -h , --host           Hostname/IP address for MySQL -P , --port           Port for MySQL (Socket has precendence) -S , --socket         Socket file for MySQL --config-file         Dolphie's config file to use.
+  -h , --host           Hostname/IP address
+  -P , --port           Port(Socket has precendence)
+  -S , --socket         Socket file
+  --config-file         Dolphie's config file to use.
 Options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
   --mycnf-file          MySQL config file path to use.
 This should use [client] section [default: ~/.my.cnf] -f , --host-cache-file